MINER'S GEMS AND MINERALS

 • Items of historical interest

 The Gemstones you see are the end product of many hands.
 Our material is always selected by us.
-Sometimes it starts with us selecting the rough and cutting ourselves.
-Sometimes we have something specific in mind and have someone cut the rough for us.
-Other times we might buy or trade for someone elses work, but only if it meets our standards.
+Sometimes it starts with us selecting the rough and having it cut for us either here in the US or overseas.
+Other times we might buy or trade for other peoples cutting, but only if it meets our standards.
 Enjoy.

 #637 Peridot